ufukty/gohandlers/docs/articles/intermediate/tag-usage.md

 }
 ```

-As gohandlers only calls the JSON encoder/decoder inside helpers when it sees a field with `json` tag, you can keep defining your binding types as you do it with JSON encoder.
+As Gohandlers only calls the JSON encoder/decoder inside helpers when it sees a field with `json` tag, you can keep defining your binding types as you do it with JSON encoder.

 ---